- Home

 1. Sleep with a pillow underneath your knees

-Studies show that having a pillow under your knees helps maintain the natural curve of your lower back – reducing the stress on your spine and back muscles.
-Other research has found that it can relieve pressure on the lower back, improve circulation, and reduce swelling.
+Studies show that having a pillow under your knees helps maintain the natural curve of your lower back – reducing stress on your spine and back muscles.
+Other research has found it can relieve lower back pressure, improve circulation, and reduce swelling.

 If you sleep on your side, try placing a pillow between your knees or thighs for a similar effect.

-For further reading, the sleep and fatigue section has information on everything from the best and worst sleeping positions to tips for sleeping better with arthritis.
+For further reading, our sleep and fatigue section has information on everything from the best and worst sleeping positions to sleeping better with arthritis.

 2. Work on strengthening your core